jdjakub/papers/prog-2022/prog22-manuscript.md

 > Conceptual integrity arises not (simply) from one mind or from a small number of agreeing resonant minds, but from sometimes hidden co-authors and the thing designed itself. \cite{DesignedAsDesigner}

 Perhaps the apotheosis of conceptual integrity was in early Smalltalk and Lisp machines, which were complete programming systems built around a single language.
 They incorporated capabilities commonly provided outside the programming language by operating systems and databases.
 Everything was done in one language, and so everything was represented with the datatypes of that language.
-The benefit of all code being in one language was that it became a *lingua franca*, reusable across all contexts. \joel{tautology sentence? the benefit of all code being in one language is that it became a common language.} A similar drive exists in the Python programming language, which follows the principle that “There should be one---and preferably only one---obvious way to do it” in order to promote community consensus on a single coherent style.
+Likewise the libraries and idioms of the language were applicable in all contexts.
+Having a *lingua franca* avoided much of the friction and impedance mismatches inherent to multi-language systems.
+A similar drive exists in the Python programming language, which follows the principle that “There should be one---and preferably only one---obvious way to do it” in order to promote community consensus on a single coherent style.

 In addition to Smalltalk and Lisp, many programming languages focus on one kind of data structure \cite{MemMod}: